temporalio/documentation/docs/concepts/clusters.md

 For details on static configuration keys, see [Cluster configuration reference](/references/configuration).

+For static configuration examples, see <https://github.com/temporalio/temporal/tree/master/config>.

 ### Dynamic configuration

-Dynamic configuration are configuration keys that you can update in your Cluster setup without having to redeploy the server images.
+Dynamic configuration are configuration keys that you can update in your Cluster setup without having to restart the server processes.

-Some configuration fields are truly dynamic; that is, changes to those values take effect immediately.
-Other configuration fields require a server restart because they are checked only at server startup (such as thread pool size).
-Setting dynamic configuration for your Cluster is optional.

 All dynamic configuration keys provided by Temporal have default values that are used by the Cluster.
 You can override the default values by setting different values for the keys in a YAML file and setting the [dynamic configuration client](/references/configuration#dynamicconfigclient) to poll this file for updates.
+Setting dynamic configuration for your Cluster is optional since all keys have reasonable default values.

+Setting overrides for some configuration keys upates the Cluster configuration immediately.
+However, for configuration fields that are checked at startup (such as thread pool size), you must restart the server for the changes to take effect.

 Use dynamic configuration keys to fine-tune your self-deployed Cluster setup.

 For details on dynamic configuration keys, see [Dynamic configuration reference](/references/dynamic-configuration).

+For dynamic configuration examples, see <https://github.com/temporalio/temporal/tree/master/config/dynamicconfig>.

 ### Temporal Cluster security configuration